1

 Once a report is received, the Perinatal Hepatitis B Prevention Program (PHPBB) Coordinator determines if the person who is pregnant or postnatal is within the parameters of the program.
 Eligible infants are then monitored until post-vaccination serologic testing (PVST) is completed, which assesses the child for infection or immunity and directs further care.

-Birthing facilities are required to complete the HBIG form for every newborn receiving hepatitis B immune globulin (HBIG) within 24 hours of delivery.
+Birthing facilities should complete the HBIG form for every newborn receiving hepatitis B immune globulin (HBIG) within 24 hours of delivery.

 Perinatal HepB forms: